horizoncd/horizon/CONTRIBUTING.md

    ❯ git rebase upstream/main
    ❯ make link	  # golangci-lint run -c .golangci.yml
    ❯ git add -A  # add changes to staging
-   ❯ git commit -a -s -m "message for your changes" # -s adds a Signed-off-by trailer
+   ❯ git commit -a -s -m "fix: message for your changes" # -s adds a Signed-off-by trailer
    ```

 6. **Push your branch** to your forked repository, it is recommended to have only one commit for a PR.